thom-dani/BondMatcher/README.md

     ```
     ./prepareCinemaDataBase.sh W6_drop1_sp_along_tunneling_pathways.tar.gz
     ```
-    This will create a cinema data base of electron densities (in *.vti format) which can be interactively explored within ParaView using the TTK Cinema filters (typically, `TTKCinemaReader` to read the database, followed by `TTKCinemaQuery` to select entries, followed by `TTKCinemaProductReader` to load the selected densities, see the above example).
+    This will create a cinema database of electron densities (in *.vti format) which can be interactively explored within ParaView using the TTK Cinema filters (typically, `TTKCinemaReader` to read the database, followed by `TTKCinemaQuery` to select entries, followed by `TTKCinemaProductReader` to load the selected densities, see the above example).

     Optionally, to create the cinema database of corresponding extremum graphs, enter the following command (this will take a **LONG** time, if needed decrease the resolution parameter from `512` to lower values):
     ```
     ./separatrixExtraction.sh  W6_drop1_sp_along_tunneling_pathways.cdb 512
     ```

-- 48 vibrational perturbations for the *Ring*, *Book*, *Cage* and *Prism* water hexamers:
+- 21 vibrational perturbations (for 48 vibration modes) for the *Ring*, *Book*, *Cage* and *Prism* water hexamers:
   - *Ring* hexamer:
     - [Download file 1 (42.9 GB)](https://zenodo.org/records/14911658/files/W6_ring_refined_DFT_ScaledRange4.0_Ngeoms21.tar.gz.partaa)
     - [Download file 2 (42.9 GB)](https://zenodo.org/records/14911654/files/W6_ring_refined_DFT_ScaledRange4.0_Ngeoms21.tar.gz.partab)